 At this point, even your grandmother knows that “you need a blog”, but not everyone knows how to be successful at blogging.
-You might know how to start one, but you have no idea how to make it productive and prosperous.
+You might know how to start a blog, but you have no idea how to make it productive and prosperous.
 We see a lot of people jump right in with little preparation and start churning away content with the little useful information that looks generic and boring to read.
 Content like that would get seen by few people, and get your blog nowhere.

 Regardless of whether you are an upcoming entrepreneur and want to use a blog to promote your business or a passionate expert in a niche looking to build a personal brand there are some things that you just don’t do.
 Here is a list of mistakes that will ruin your blog and, therefore, you should avoid them.